Rexcrazy804/booru.hs/README.md

 ids = ["5614777", "9590836", "9561442"]
 ```

-an exhaustive list of options is provided by default with booru-hs
+An exhaustive list of options is provided by default with booru-hs
 and can be generated using
 ```sh
 booru-hs gen-config
 ```